paulatcalaxy/CreatorApplicationWhitelists/README.md

 ## Specification

-A Creator's 'application whitelist' will manifest as a file on Hedera's file service.
+A Creator's 'application whitelist' will manifest as a JSON file on Hedera's file service.
 It is by creating and updating this file that a Creator will manage their application whitelist.

 ### Application Whitelist Schema